ray-project/ray/doc/source/cluster/kubernetes/k8s-ecosystem/prometheus-grafana.md

 # raycluster-kuberay-head-svc   ClusterIP   10.96.201.142   <none>        6379/TCP,8265/TCP,8080/TCP,8000/TCP,10001/TCP   106m
 ```

-* KubeRay will expose a Prometheus metrics endpoint in port **8080** via a built-in exporter by default.
+* KubeRay exposes a Prometheus metrics endpoint in port **8080** via a built-in exporter by default.
 Hence, we do not need to install any external exporter.
 * If you want to configure the metrics endpoint to a different port, see [kuberay/#954](https://github.com/ray-project/kuberay/pull/954) for more details.
 * Prometheus metrics format:
   * `# HELP`: Describe the meaning of this metric.
   * `# TYPE`: See [this document](https://prometheus.io/docs/concepts/metric_types/) for more details.

 * Three required environment variables are defined in [ray-cluster.embed-grafana.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-cluster.embed-grafana.yaml).
-See the Ray documentation ["Configuring and Managing Ray Dashboard"](https://docs.ray.io/en/latest/cluster/configure-manage-dashboard.html) for more details about these environment variables.
+See [Configuring and Managing Ray Dashboard](https://docs.ray.io/en/latest/cluster/configure-manage-dashboard.html) for more details about these environment variables.
   ```yaml
   env:
     - name: RAY_GRAFANA_IFRAME_HOST